 Leadership commitment is essential partly because the system is always a balancing act.
 Employees naturally want to delight customers, but they must do so in economically rational ways.
 So the CEO and CFO need to understand the vastly different economics of promoters, passives and detractors and ensure that people in the organization have the tools for making appropriate trade-offs.
 Moreover, a Net Promoter System typically requires making thoughtful investments, assigning the most talented leaders to important initiatives and adjusting incentives and organizational structures to facilitate cooperation among departments and functions.
 Finally, a Net Promoter System is likely to require signiﬁcant investments in IT systems, training and the like.
 Only an organization’s leaders can commit the necessary resources.

-The simplicity of the Net Promoter score sometimes creates the misperception that it is all about one question and the resulting score.
-But the leaders of great companies, such as Schwab, Rackspace and American Express, understand that the score is just the beginning— the catalyst.
+The simplicity of the Net Promoter Score sometimes creates the misperception that it is all about one question and the resulting score.
+But the leaders of great companies, such as Schwab and American Express, understand that the score is just the beginning—the catalyst.
 It is the full system that creates the conditions for real change and improvement.

 Elements of the system

-Implementing a Net Promoter System involves at least eight essential elements (see Figure 1).
-Future articles in this series will examine these elements in depth, showing how companies have dealt with the challenges and how they have built robust processes and practices in each area.
-The following summarizes some of the tasks involved:
+Implementing a Net Promoter System involves at least ﬁve essential elements (see Figure 1).
+Other articles in the Loyalty Insights series examine these elements in depth, showing how companies have dealt with the challenges and how they have built robust processes and practices in each area.
+The following brieﬂy summarizes these elements:

-- Accurate scorekeeping.
-Over time, companies find that they must develop, test and fine-tune their sampling and survey techniques so that everyone in the organization feels complete confidence in both the individual customer classifications and the organization’s Net Promoter scores.
+- A reliable, trusted metric.
+Over time, companies ﬁnd that they must develop, test and ﬁne-tune their sampling and survey techniques so that everyone in the organization feels complete conﬁdence in both the individual customer classiﬁcations and the organization’s customer and employee Net Promoter Scores.
+When coupled with a carefully quantiﬁed understanding of the differing lifetime value of promoters, passives and detractors, this metric allows companies to gauge the value of investments in improving the customer and employee experience.

 But when you do it right—as Charles Schwab, Rackspace and American Express have discovered—you leave the competition in the dust.